ArthurSonzogni/chromiumos-platform2/installer/README.md

 Files in this folder will be compiled by `chromeos-base/chromeos-installer` package into few programs, including:

-- `chromeos-install`: A shell script for manual installation from USB.
+- `chromeos-install`: A rust binary for manual installation from USB.
 - `chromeos-install-kernel`: A script which installs kernel and kernel modules from USB.
 This script is used by ChromeOS kernel developers to recover from bad kernel updates.